dhaazen/twitter-demo/README.md

 ## Testing

-Running `npm test` will run the unit tests with karma.
+Running `gulp test` will run the client and server side unit tests with karma.